James T. Patterson (historian)

-James T. Patterson (born February 12, 1935, in Connecticut) is an American historian, who was the Ford Foundation Professor of History at Brown University for 30 years.
+James T. Patterson (born February 12, 1935, in Old Lyme, Connecticut) is an American historian, who was the Ford Foundation Professor of History at Brown University for 30 years.
 He was educated at Harvard University.
 His research interests include political history, legal history, and social history, as well as the history of medicine, race relations, and education.
 In 1981–1982, he was the Harold Vyvyan Harmsworth Professor of American History at Oxford University.

 Early life

-Patterson was born and raised in Connecticut, son of J. Tyler Patterson, a member of the Connecticut State House of Representatives who went on to serve as its speaker.”
+Patterson was born and raised in Old Lyme, Connecticut, son of J. Tyler Patterson, a member of the Connecticut State House of Representatives who went on to serve as its speaker."
 He attended the Hotchkiss School before enrolling at Williams College, where he earned a B.A. in 1957.

-He then served for 6 months in the U.S. Army before taking a job at the Hartford Courant, where, he says, “I was responsible for writing 25 inches of news every day, and I learned to write quickly, using strong verbs, because I knew that the audience was made up of American adults at the breakfast table.
-This developed my style of writing, which seeks to be strongly narrative.”
+He then served for sixth months in the U.S. Army before taking a job at the Hartford Courant, where, he says, "I was responsible for writing 25 inches of news every day, and I learned to write quickly, using strong verbs, because I knew that the audience was made up of American adults at the breakfast table.
+This developed my style of writing, which seeks to be strongly narrative."

 In fall of 1960, Patterson entered Harvard University, earning an M.A. in 1961 and a Ph.D. in history in 1964.